A Novel and Optimal Spectral Method for Permutation Synchronization: A Novel Spectral Algorithm

 That is, $ U_jU_1^\top$ is an approximation of $U_j^*(U_1^*)^\top$ with an error $\xi_j(U^*_1)^\top + U^*_j \xi_1^\top$ (the higher-order term $\xi_j \xi_1^\top$ is ignored).
 As a function of $ U_jU_1^\top$, the estimation accuracy of $\tilde Z_j$ is determined by both $\xi_j$ and $\xi_1$.
 As a result, the error caused by $\xi_1$ is carried forward in $\{\tilde Z_j\}_{j\geq 2}$ and impairs the numerical performance of the overall algorithm (see Figure \ref{fig:err}).
 Additionally, using $U_1$ as the anchor makes the performance of the vanilla spectral algorithm less stable because it highly depends on the accuracy of $U_1$.

 Algorithm \ref{alg:main-algo} overcomes this crucial limitation of the vanilla spectral method by constructing an anchor that `averages' information across all rows of $U$ instead of just using its first block $U_1$.
 The key insight into our construction is to recognize the special structure of the permutation synchronization problem where the true eigenspace $U^*$ consists of $d$ unique rows $e_1^\top/\sqrt n,\ldots, e_d^\top/\sqrt n$, each of cardinality exactly $n$.
-The empirical eigenspace $U$, being a noisy estimate of $U^* O^\top$, thus exhibits clustering structures where the cluster centers are the transformed rows $\{e^\top_i O^\top/\sqrt n \}_{i=1}^d$ Clustering algorithms such as the $d$-means algorithm can be used to approximate the cluster centers accurately.
-With $M$ being an accurate approximation of $O^\top$ (up to a permutation), we have
+The empirical eigenspace $U$, being a noisy estimate of $U^* {O^*}^\top$, thus exhibits clustering structures where the cluster centers are the transformed rows $\{e^\top_i {O^*}^\top/\sqrt n \}_{i=1}^d$ Clustering algorithms such as the $d$-means algorithm can be used to estimate the cluster centers, and thereby the rotation matrix $O^*$, accurately.
+With $M$ being an accurate approximation of ${O^*}^\top$ (up to a row permutation), we have

-and consequently the estimation accuracy of $\hat Z_j$ is only related to $\xi_j$.
-After proper scaling, the level of noise in $U_jM^\top $ is approximately half of that in $ U_jU_1^\top$ (i.e., $\xi_j$ only vs. $\xi_j$ and $\xi_1$).
+and consequently the estimation accuracy of $\hat Z_j$ is only related to $\xi_j$ where as the accuracy of $U_jU_1^\top$ depends on both $\xi_j$ and $\xi_1$.
 The reduced noise in $U_jM^\top$ leads to an improved and more stable numerical performance.